koskath/arete2/course_content/SC/final_md_files/Lecture11/lecture_11_slide_21_img_1.md

+# The image 1 in slide 21 of lecture 11 contains:
 The image contains a horizontal, segmented bar chart with three distinct vertical bars, labeled "A," "B," and "C" from left to right.

 - **Bar A**: